-Chairman's introduction to the Annual Report & Accounts 2016
+Chairman's Introduction to the Annual Report & Accounts 2017

-It gives me pleasure to introduce an Annual Report & Accounts in which the Association has managed to run services with very limited resources, despite a deteriorating funding Environment, increased levels of expenditure and increased usage of our services by local Children, young people and their families.
+It gives me pleasure to introduce an Annual Report & Accounts in which the Association has managed to run services with very limited resources, despite a deteriorating funding environment, increased levels of expenditure and increased usage of our services by local Children, young people and their families.

-I would like to thank all funders/supporters for their financial support and volunteers who give their valuable time over the last year to support children and young people to improve their educational attainment, accessing sport activities and helping local parents to get better understanding of the British education system in general and how parent can play an important role to support their children's education.
+I would like to thank all funders/supporters for their financial support and volunteers who give their valuable time over the last year to support children and young people to improve their educational attainment, accessing sport activities and also helping local parents to get better understanding of the British education system in general and how parent can play an important role to support their children's education.

-Ali Mohamed Chairman of Trustees.
+Ali Mohamed Chairman of Trustees, Baraka Community Association

-Co-ordinator's introduction to the Annual Report & Accounts 2016.
+Co-ordinator's Introduction to the Annual Report & Accounts 2017.